Radio Carmarthenshire: Programming

 The majority of Radio Carmarthenshire's output is produced and broadcast from Nation Broadcasting's St Hilary studios.
-Most programming and presenters is shared with sister stations Radio Pembrokeshire and Bridge FM.
+Most programming and presenters are shared with sister stations Radio Pembrokeshire and Bridge FM.

 Presenter-led shows air from 6 am to 7 pm on weekdays, 8 am to 6 pm on Saturdays and 6 am to 10 pm on Sundays.
 A weekly hour-long Welsh language music programme on Sunday evenings, shared with Radio Pembrokeshire.

 News

 Local news bulletins air hourly from 6am – 7pm on weekdays and 7am – 1pm at weekends with headlines on the half-hour during weekday breakfast and drivetime.

 As of 2021, the station's local bulletins are produced under contract by Bauer's Swansea newsroom.

 National news bulletins from Sky News Radio air hourly at other times.